5 Reasons Why MySQL Is Still The Go-To Database Management System

 Databases are an essential back-end feature of most software applications.
 They are where all data is collected, stored and organized.
 Whenever you conduct a web search, log in to an account or complete an online transaction, a database system is silently recording the information in a structured manner.
 This makes data access simple and reliable in the future.

 Given how much data we now generate, it’s easy to see why robust database structures are so important in web development today.
 Organizations are collecting vast amounts of quantitative and qualitative data, but need reliable data models and database software to turn this into a competitive advantage.

 In reality, any application with even a moderate level of complexity will likely require the use of Database Management Systems (DBMS) that can handle all the database files.
-A DBMS offers a systematic solution for creating, maintaining and controlling access to database files.
-It is designed to optimize the way in which data can be structured, manipulated and retrieved in a secure manner.
+A DBMS offers a systematic solution for the collection of data - a way to create, maintain and control access to database files.
+The database design optimizes the way in which stored data can be structured, manipulated and retrieved in a secure manner.

 There are many DBMS out there, but in this article we’re going to look more closely at one of the most well established and popular options: MySQL.

 MySQL is a relational database management system (RDBMS), which means it stores records in multiple, separate, and highly codified tables rather than a single repository.